JoshuaCarroll/Raspberry-Pi-Weather-Station-Dashboard/README-API-WeatherUnderground.md

 Weather Underground API integration
 ===================================

-The easiest way to setup Weather Underground integration, is to simply run the `SETUP.sh` script.
+The easiest way to setup Weather Underground integration, is to simply run the `setup.sh` script.
 But if you are a control freak, here are the steps to do it yourself.

 1. Run the SQL statement again.
 This is written in such a way that it will only add whatever you don't have.